Analyzing CVS Health Corporation (CVS)'s quick and current ratios - The Dwinnex

 Ratios:

-For a deeper understanding of CVS Health Corporation’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.58 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 8.32.
+For a better understanding of CVS, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.92 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 6.50.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 0.90.
-In the meantime, Its Debt-to-Equity ratio is 0.74 whereas as Long-Term Debt/Eq ratio is at 0.71.
+In the meantime, Its Debt-to-Equity ratio is 0.82 whereas as Long-Term Debt/Eq ratio is at 0.79.

 Upgrades & Downgrades